Greg-rug/Assignment-/Asteroids/README.md

 ## About The Project

-This projects aims to recreate the classic "Asteroids" arcade game, whose objective is to shoot as many asteroids as possible without the player crashing his ship , while also adding to it a multiplayer aspect to it besides it's regular single-player features.
+This projects aims to recreate the classic "Asteroids" arcade game, whose objective is to shoot as many asteroids as possible without the player crashing his ship , while also adding a multiplayer aspect to it besides it's regular single-player features.

 ### Built With